Lulliter/cv_typst/_extensions/kazuyanagimoto/awesomecv/typst-template.typ

       title: if "title" in item { item.title } else { none },
       location: if "location" in item { item.location } else { "" },
       date: if "date" in item { item.date } else { none },
-      description: if "description" in item { item.description } else { none }
+      description: if "description" in item { item.description } else { "" }
     )
     #if "details" in item {
       resume-item[